akshaykmr/hogwatch/README.md

 ####Running
 As hogwatch runs a light web server. you can view using either
  1. Standalone (webview): `sudo hogwatch`   sudo is needed for nethogs.
-Its a bad idea to run the whole process as root. need to fix this. **update:** this mode is not recommended for now. wait for [issue#7](https://github.com/akshayKMR/hogwatch/issues/7)
+Its a bad idea to run the whole process as root. need to fix this.
  2. Web browser: `sudo hogwatch server`  view at `localhost:6432` default port. for custom port specify port eg`sudo hogwatch server 8010`.
 You can see this output from other devices on the network by specifying `ip` in place of localhost.

  3. Menubar: currently experimental. head to the menubar folder for instructions